Learning to Fuse Asymmetric Feature Maps in Siamese Trackers: Related Work

 Several existing deep trackers \cite{bertinetto2016fully,li2018high,li2019siamrpn,chen2020siamese,guo2020siamcar,xu2020siamfc++} are based on Siamese networks and focus on learning a universal discriminator during large-scale offline learning.
 These trackers formulate the task as a general similarity computation between the target template and the search region.
 The pioneering work, SiamFC~\cite{bertinetto2016fully}, introduced the XCorr layer to combine feature maps and can run at a speed of 100 frames per second (FPS).
-DSiam~\cite{guo2017learning} learns a feature map adaptation method to suppress background and handle target variation.
+Since this work, several researchers have tried to further mine the potentiality of the Siamese framework by designing different Siamese architectures~\cite{he2018twofold,wang2018learning,zhang2018structured,dong2019quadruplet}, using a powerful training loss~\cite{dong2018triplet}, learning efficient Siamese networks~\cite{liu2019teacher-students}, learning a dynamic network~\cite{guo2017learning}, utilizing deep reinforcement learning~\cite{huang2017learning,dong2018hyperparameter,dong2019dynamical}, and so on~\cite{wang2018sint,yang2018learning,shen2019visual,liang2020local}.
 SiamRPN++~\cite{li2019siamrpn} and SiamDW~\cite{zhang2019deeper} overcome the issues of previous Siamese-based trackers that restrict them to using only relatively shallow networks.
 Specifically, they address the problems stemming from destroying the strict translation invariance and introduce modern deep networks, such as, ResNet~\cite{he2016deep}, and ResNeXt~\cite{xie2017aggregated}, into Siamese trackers.
 SiamRPN++ utilizes a depth-wise correlation (DW-XCorr) to efficiently generate a multi-channel correlation feature map.
 The recently introduced SiamBAN\cite{chen2020siamese} and SiamCAR\cite{guo2020siamcar} also employ DW-XCorr and use an anchor-free strategy to predict bounding-boxes (b-boxes) directly without pre-defined anchor boxes.

 \textbf{Our Approach:} As discussed earlier, most recent Siamese trackers typically employ a handcrafted module, DW-XCorr, to compute the similarity between the template and instances.
 Both DW-XCorr and its predecessor XCorr are not able to fully benefit from large-scale offline learning and have several limitations, including being easily fooled by distractors and providing weak discrimination of the object boundaries.
 To address these issues, we propose a new module (ACM) that learns to better capture semantic information from large-scale data during offline training.
 Our ACM produces more discriminative features with respect to the target and distractors, contains more activated channels carrying useful information and effectively suppresses the background, thereby providing clear boundaries of the target.
 Furthermore, our ACM is flexible and generic, enabling easy integration into existing Siamese trackers.
 We show this by integrating our ACM into three Siamese trackers and demonstrate its effectiveness on six benchmarks.